So it's easy to get stuck in a bad attitude, a procrastination habit, and an avalanche of dishes and laundry.

 This program is for women pouring their lives out for other people.
 That includes moms, but is not exclusively for mothers.
 You might care for aging parents, you might be a missionary, you might work in a people-serving field.

-Everything inside the Simply Convivial Circle will help you serve others better while minimizing the drained feeling that often comes from a long day spent with needy people – whoever those people might be.
+Everything inside the community will help you serve others better while minimizing the drained feeling that often comes from a long day spent with needy people – whoever those people might be.

 What if I'm not consistent with the material?